-The key idea of this paper is to improve code search relevance by integrating users' feedback.
-Our approach records user's opinion about each code fragment when they check through a list of results returned by a search engine and refines the list so that code fragments that are more relevant to user's need would appear earlier in the list, which save user's time.
-It can be built on top of any code search engine that takes textual descriptions as query inputs (the first family of code search techniques mentioned above).
-The feedback required by our approach does not impose much additional effort on users either, as they would need to navigate the search results anyway to decide whether the results match their needs; the only difference is that they need to explicitly indicate their opinion about a search result when using our approach.
+This paper aims to improve code search relevance by integrating users' feedback.
+Our approach records users' opinions about each code fragment when they check through a list of results returned by a search engine and refines the list so that code fragments that are more relevant to users' need would appear earlier in the list, which save users' time.
+It can be built on top of any code search engine that takes textual keywords or descriptions as query inputs.
+The feedback required by our approach does not impose much additional effort on users, as they would need to navigate search results anyway to decide whether the results match their needs; the only difference is that they need to explicitly indicate their opinions about a search result when using our approach.

-Specifically in this paper, we build our approach on one of the state-of-the-art code search engines, Portfolio [7], to incorporate user feedback.
+Specifically in this paper, we build our approach on one of the state-of-the-art code search engines, Portfolio [8], to incorporate user feedback.
 Users of our approach first receive a list of search results from Portfolio for their query as usual.
 Then, they can provide relevance feedback on each search result when they check through the list one by one.
 The feedback is expressed as a label in a 4-point Likert scale, where 1,2,3, and 4 indicate whether the result is completely irrelevant, mostly irrelevant, mostly relevant, and highly relevant.
 Once the relevance feedback for a search result is recorded, our approach incorporates this feedback to re-sort the remaining search results.
 This is performed based on the semantic and structural similarity between each of the remaining results and all known relevant or irrelevant results.
 The goal is to have search results that are more likely to be relevant to be re-arranged nearer to the top of the list.
-Our approach can also utilize the past feedbacks collected from previous queries to potentially improve the current and future code search tasks.
-We refer to this as active code search-users can more actively affect the output of a code search engine by providing a series of relevance feedback.
+Our approach can also store past feedbacks collected from previous queries to potentially improve both the current and future code queries.
+We refer to this as active code searchusers can more actively affect the output of a code search engine by providing a series of relevance feedback.

-In the information retrieval community, Rocchio is a popular way to incorporate relevance feedback by refining a query based on a set of labeled results [6].
+In the information retrieval community, Rocchio is a popular way to incorporate relevance feedback by refining a query based on a set of labeled results [7].
 Our approach is a customized reference feedback mechanism tailored for code search.
 Different from Rocchio, which only considers textual information, we also consider structural information extracted from source code.

 We have evaluated our approach with 70 queries on a code base containing 19,414 programs written in C and/or C++, comprised of about 169 million lines of code.
-Our evaluation shows that Portfolio achieves an average NDCG score of 0.738 for the 70 queries on the code base, while our active code search approach (Portfolio active) achieves an average NDCG score of 0.821.
-We have also compared our approach against Portfolio merged with Rocchio (Portfolio rocchio) and find that Portfolio achieves a lower average NDCG score of 0.764.
+Our evaluation shows that Portfolio achieves an average Normalized Discounted Cumulative Gain (NDCG [5]) score of 0.738 for the 70 queries on the code base, while our active code search approach (Portfolio achieve) achieves 0.821.
+We have also compared our approach against Portfolio merged with Rocchio (Portfolio achieve) and find that Portfolio achieves a lower average NDCG score of 0.764.